shulp2211/minnn/docs/source/reference_descriptions/extract.rst

 using pattern sequences and logical operators.
 This can produce wrong results in rare cases.
 There is the option :code:`--fair-sorting` to always do full search, but this is much slower than default unfair sorting.

 :code:`--threads` option sets the number of threads for pattern matching.
-It is recommended to set it equal to the number of CPU cores.
+By default, it is equal to available number of CPU cores.

 :code:`--not-matched-output` argument allows to write not matched reads to the separate MIF file.
 By default (if this